Pentecostalism: Salvation

 The central belief of classical Pentecostalism is that through the death, burial, and resurrection of Jesus Christ, sins can be forgiven and humanity reconciled with God.
 This is the Gospel or "good news".
 The fundamental requirement of Pentecostalism is that one be born again.
 The new birth is received by the grace of God through faith in Christ as Lord and Savior.
 In being born again, the believer is regenerated, justified, adopted into the family of God, and the Holy Spirit's work of sanctification is initiated.

 Classical Pentecostal soteriology is generally Arminian rather than Calvinist.
 The security of the believer is a doctrine held within Pentecostalism; nevertheless, this security is conditional upon continual faith and repentance.
 Pentecostals believe in both a literal heaven and hell, the former for those who have accepted God's gift of salvation and the latter for those who have rejected it.

 For most Pentecostals there is no other requirement to receive salvation.
 Baptism with the Holy Spirit and speaking in tongues are not generally required, though Pentecostal converts are usually encouraged to seek these experiences.
-A notable exception is Jesus' Name Pentecostalism, most adherents of which believe both water baptism and Spirit baptism are integral components of salvation.
+A notable exception is Jesus's Name Pentecostalism, most adherents of which believe both water baptism and Spirit baptism are integral components of salvation.